When you’re choosing hosting for your website there are literally hundreds to choose from, so how do you know which is the best web host?

-SiteGround and WPX Hosting are two of the most popular hosts for WordPress sites.
+SiteGround and WPX Hosting (our review) are two of the most popular hosts for WordPress sites.
 Users of these services recommend them not only for their speed, but also for their customer service and value for money.

 SiteGround is one of the hosts officially recommended by WordPress.org, and WPX hosting is used by many major WordPress sites.

 Both companies offer very similar-looking hosting packages at first glance, so which should you choose?